The play is usually treated as being beneath the glorious Shakespeare

 She is so hot [angry], because the meat is cold:

 What plague is greater than the grief of mind?Antipholus whacks this Dromio on the head for being a joker.
 Despite Antipholus' knowledge that twins exist somewhere and despite his mission to find them, "The events can only follow if no character in the play ever sees the plainest point, and the audience must co-operate and accept the obtuseness for the sake of its own pleasure" (Asimov 173).
-Antipholus suspects Dromio has lost the money he gave him:
+Antipholus suspects Dromio has lost the money he gave him, and he distrusts the town, associated with witchcraft and cheaters in Acts of the Apostles (Garber 164):

 The grief of mind that eats in every vein;